tstum-wq/tstum-dataviz-portfolio/critique-by-design.md

 ## Step three: Sketch a solution
+I used both Datawrapper and Tableau to create the two charts below.
+I used a horizontal bar chart to orient text for legibility.
+The number values were moved to the right of the bars, so the names of roller coasters are easily read from the left side.
+I also changed the title so that the measurement value was clear and indicated what the data actually recorded: the largest drop in roller coasters.
+I tried a horizontal lollipop chart to add some playfulness to the data, knowing that a younger audience would likely be interested in this information.

 <img width="623" height="426" alt="Test1_BarChart_Datawrapper" src="https://github.com/user-attachments/assets/92acb423-1913-4e41-8123-968f78e3ea30" />
 <img width="1856" height="651" alt="The 13 Biggest Roller Coasters in the World-Tableau" src="https://github.com/user-attachments/assets/87b805de-450c-41a7-80cf-7d1b49b32e4f" />